 There are many reasons that individuals become involved in deals in the first place, and the potential deal is based on many contingencies.
-Many deals are based on the availability of name actors who are willing to be in the production.
+Many deals are based on the availability of well-known and popular actors who are willing to be in the production.
+This is true for both domestic and foreign productions.
 Producer / manager 1 had the following experience:

-...Gabrielle and I together found German financing for the movie, we got the project out from turnaround at Universal studio, and basically put the financing together ourselves.
-So the movie got made.
-One of the things that we learned in the process was the reason why we got the money was because of actor Matt LeBlanc.
-We had the money from Germany because "Friends" is the highest rating TV series in Germany, and that was enough to secure actor Matt LeBlanc's deal.
+...Gabrielle and I together found German financing for the movie...One of the things that we learned in the process was the reason why we got the money was because of actor Matt LeBlanc.
+We had the money from Germany because "Friends" is the highest rating TV series in Germany, and that was enough to secure [the] deal.